blakewatson/htmlforpeople/src/13-reusable-html-with-php.md

 Once you have an account at one of these (or some other) web host, you should be able to upload files either directly through their website or by connecting to your server with [FTP](https://perma.cc/P7Y7-CR6P).

-The particulars of this fall outside the scope of this book, but there are tons of resources on getting up and running with a shared web post.
+The particulars of this fall outside the scope of this book, but there are tons of resources on getting up and running with a shared web host.
 A few web searches should put you on the right track.

 The cool thing about PHP is that it is straightforward to start.
 Just take one of the pages of your website and change the file extension from `.html` to `.php`.
 You just created a perfectly valid PHP file—no changes necessary.